All Episodes

 It's a great worry.

-Well, there is, you know, look, in this is the problem with government and why it needs limits.
+Well, there is, you know, look, this is the problem with government and why it needs limits.

-Government it wants to expand like a weed.
+Government wants to expand like a weed.

-And so people in government want to expand their fiefdom, and you have this natural mechanism that will grow government if you don't get a Reagan-esque figure to say, stop.
+And you have this natural mechanism that will grow government if you don't get a Reagan-esque figure to say, stop.

-If you don't get somebody to say no, we're not going any further, and I would say an ideologue on the right, quite frankly, to say no.
+And I would say an ideologue on the right, quite frankly, to say no.

 That's why I don't trust moderates, because the flow, the tide of government takes you to bigger government, takes you portside.

-So you're right, you need a strong individual.
+You need a strong individual.

-Maybe it will come from some governor out there in the States that senses an opportunity, and you know how it might manifest itself, Mark, is a governor that might stand up to Washington.
+And you know how it might manifest itself, Mark, is a governor that might stand up to Washington.

-And that would be refreshing, who might say, you know, you're taxing us with the federal gas tax, and the only way we can get that money back is if we uh build a mass transit line, if we adopt a drinking age which has nothing to do with a highway, adopt a speed limit, a primary seatbelt law.
+And the only way we can get that money back is if we build a mass transit line, if we adopt a drinking age, which has nothing to do with a highway, adopt a speed limit, a primary seatbelt law.

 I'm the governor of this state.

-I believe in the Tenth Amendment, I believe in federalism.
+I believe in federalism.

 I'm not doing it.

-You give us our gas tax back right now, or we're not going to submit it to you and really confront the federal government.
+You give us our gas tax back right now, or we're not going to submit it to you, and really confront the federal government.

 I think you would see a groundswell under a governor like that, and it would probably catapult them to national stardom, at least for conservatives such as you and me.

-I mean, is that possibility?
+I mean, is that a possibility?

-If everybody's getting a small business administration loan, everybody's getting a Pell Grant, an ethanol subsidy, a a food stamp, everybody's getting something, now a bailout.
+If everybody's getting a small business administration loan, everybody's getting a Pell Grant, an ethanol subsidy, a food stamp, everybody's getting something, now a bailout, why, who's going to be there and speak for the taxpayer?

 So it's a matter of numbers.